upendrak/quotes/README.md

 > you have to learn the rules of the game. and then you have to play better than anyone else.

 Albert Einstein

+---

+> It has been said that man is a rational animal.
+All my life I have been searching for evidence which could support this.

+Bertrand Russell